Meat Loaf a la Michigan

 Popcorn Blizzard - (Standing L to R) Rick Bozzo, Meat Loaf, Susie Kaine, (Kneeling) Pete Woodman, Frank Montoya.

-According to Rick Bozzo, Popcorn Blizzard recorded the songs at the tiny Art Schiell Recording Studio located in the rear of Schiell’s home on Raymond Street in Bay City.
+According to Rick Bozzo, Popcorn Blizzard recorded the songs in 1968 at the tiny Art Schiell Recording Studio located in the rear of Schiell’s home on Raymond Street in Bay City.
 It was the same studio where ? and the Mysterians recorded “96 Tears” two years earlier.
 Schiell, who both produced and engineered the session, had never worked with a vocalist as loud as Meat Loaf, however, and Bozzo recalled what happened next: “The engineer had set all his recording levels to accommodate his concept of what a hit recording should sound like.
 So when Meat Loaf steps up to the mike, the guy says ‘Son let’s hear what you got.
 Stand six inches from the mike, sing into it, and try not to move.’
 Meat bellowed out an incredibly loud note that sounded like Paul Bunyan: WOOHOOAOOHOOO!!!!”

 “You could see the sound man (Schiell) cringe.
 He was the owner of the studio.
 Schiell was afraid his power amps were going to blow.
 He then made the comment, ‘Where did you learn to sing son?
 Step back a few feet and try it again.’
 Now Meat was determined to be heard so he sang twice as loud, and the speakers reflected that.
 Schiell and Meat positioned the mike where he was standing until the mike ended up across the room separated by a 4 X 4 foot baffle.
 Schiell told him to sing towards the ceiling, bounce off the wall on the other side of the room and hit the mike, which was hidden behind the baffle.
 It sounded like it was recorded in the Holland Tunnel.” **